Norway may be a small country but it generates a lot of news that we think should also get out to non-Norwegians who can’t understand Norwegian media.

 The country’s spectacular scenery and Norwegians’ penchant for lively debate also make for a lot of different views, both in the form of photos and commentary, which we think should be shared with the rest of the world as well.

-We’ll also write for the millions of Norwegian-Americans and descendants of Norwegian immigrants in other countries, who feel strong personal ties to Norway, and the thousands of others living all over the world who have an interest in Norway.
+We also write for the millions of Norwegian-Americans and descendants of Norwegian immigrants in other countries, who feel strong personal ties to Norway, and the thousands of others living all over the world who have an interest in Norway.
 Our goal is to help all our readers keep up with the Norwegians, and follow along with life in this vibrant if often chilly country in the far north.
 No matter how small it may be.

-Nina’s News from Norway, Oslo Norwegian organization # 993 326 828MVA
+Published by: Nina’s News from Norway, Oslo Norwegian organization # 993 326 828MVA

-About the Editor:
+About the editor:

 Nina Berglund grew up in the San Francisco Bay Area and graduated from the Medill School of Journalism at Northwestern University, near Chicago.
 She worked for the Tucson Citizen in Arizona, the Oakland Tribune in California and was on the start-up team for USA TODAY in Washington DC before joining the statewide morning daily in Hawaii, the Honolulu Advertiser.
 She also was a reporter and business news anchor for the ABC-TV affiliate in Honolulu, KITV, before moving to Oslo in 1989.
 After studying Norwegian at the University of Oslo, she spent eight years as deputy editor of the Oslo-based international shipping newspaper TradeWinds, put out by the owners of financial daily Dagens Næringsliv, before joining the online edition of Norwegian newspaper Aftenposten in 1999.
 When not writing or editing, she spends as much time as possible hiking and skiing in the hills around Oslo.